pivotal/docs-tap/cli-plugins/apps/command-reference/commands-details/workload_create_update_apply.hbs.md

 ### <a id="apply-maven-group"></a> `--maven-group`

 Identifies the project across all other Maven projects.

 ### <a id="apply-maven-type"></a> `--maven-type`

 Specifies the type of the artifact that the Maven project produces.
-This flag is optional, will be defaulted as `jar` by supply chain.
+This flag is optional, is defaulted as `jar` by supply chain.

 ### <a id="apply-maven-version"></a> `--maven-version`